gkarthik/ivar/docs/MANUAL.md

 Generate a consensus sequences from an aligned BAM file
 ----

 To generate a consensus sequence iVar uses the output of `samtools mpileup` command.
 The mpileup output must be piped into `ivar consensus`.
-There are two parameters that can be set - minimum quality(Default: 20) and minimum frequency threshold(0.03).
+There are five parameters that can be set -  minimum quality(Default: 20), minimum frequency threshold(Default: 0), minimum depth to call a consensus(Default: 1), a flag to exclude nucleotides from regions with depth less than the minimum depth and a character to call in regions with coverage lower than the speicifed minimum depth(Default: '-').
 Minimum quality is the minimum quality of a base to be considered in calculations of variant frequencies at a given position.
 Minimum frequency threshold is the minimum frequency that a base must match to be called as the consensus base at a position.
 If one base is not enough to match a given frequency, then an ambigious nucleotide is called at that position.
+Minimum depth is the minimum required depth to call a consensus.
+If '-k' flag is set then these regions are not included in the consensus sequence.
+If '-k' is not set then by default, a '-' is called in these regions.
+You can also specfy which character you want to add to the consensus to cover regions with depth less than the minimum depth.
+This can be done using -n options.
+It takes onr of two values: '-' or 'N'.

 As an example, consider a position with 6As, 3Ts and 1C.
 The table below shows the consensus nucleotide called at different frequencies.